Another Fine Mess: Production

 The film's technical credits are recited by two girls in usherette outfits at the beginning of the film.
 Beverly and Betty Mae Crane performed the "talking titles" for several Hal Roach productions during the 1930–31 season as an experimental alternative to standard title cards.

 Another Fine Mess is the first Laurel and Hardy film to feature background music by Leroy Shield.
 Several previous Laurel and Hardy sound shorts experimented with music scores, but beginning with this film, music would be heard regularly in Laurel and Hardy, Our Gang and Charley Chase shorts and other Hal Roach productions such as The Boy Friends.
 Although some contemporaneous Laurel and Hardy films were also produced in foreign-language versions, with dialogue spoken phonetically, none are known to exist for Another Fine Mess.

-Exteriors were filmed at the former Guasti Villa at 3500 West Adams Boulevard in Los Angeles, which still stands and is the home of the Peace Theological Seminary & College of Philosophy.
-Additional locations seen in the film are: The house at 2428 Fifth Avenue and the corner of Cesar Chavez Avenue and North Grand Avenue, both in Los Angeles.
-The final scene of the bicycle exiting the railroad tunnel was filmed at Fort Moore Hill on the corner of Temple Street and Hill Street in downtown Los Angeles.